PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

     set the source(s) address when sending the notifies.
 The TSIG key specification is identical to that of `from`.
     For **IP** you can use IPv6 or IPv4 addresses, these are automatically matched up, i.e. a notify with a IPv4 address will use a IPv4 source and vice versa.

+Note that a bare `transfer` is enough to allow for outgoing transfers.

 ## Examples